 All in a day’s work for Bhaskar Sunkara, the Jeff Bezos of American socialism.

-Post-Script 10/4/18: Fired Tribune staffers have independently corroborated my central charge — Sunkara lied.
+Post-Script 10/4/18: Fired Tribune staffers have independently corroborated the central charge — Sunkara lied.